United Nations Disarmament Commission: History

 However, this commission only met a few times, and was followed by a succession of other disarmament-focused bodies: the Ten-Nation Disarmament Committee (1960), the Eighteen Nation Committee on Disarmament (1962), the Conference of the Committee on Disarmament (1969) and, finally, the Conference on Disarmament (1979), which still meets to this day.

-The second iteration of the commission was formed on 30 June 1978 by the General Assembly as a subsidiary organ of the Assembly.
-This commissions includes all members states of the United Nations and meets yearly in New York for approximately three weeks.
+The second iteration of the commission was formed on 30 June 1978 by the General Assembly as a subsidiary organ of the Assembly as per S-10/2.
 It is a deliberative body, whose mandate is considering and making recommendations on various issues in the field of disarmament.
-Due to the fact that disarmament is a substantial topic, the UNDC has traditionally focused on a limited number of agenda items at each session, typically three or four.
+Because of its deliberative nature, the UNDC has traditionally focused on a limited number of agenda items at each session, typically three or four.
 In 1998, this tendency was made official by the General assembly, who through decision 52/492, limited the work of the UNDC to "two agenda items per year from the whole range of disarmament issues, including one on nuclear disarmament."
 Additionally, each topic is considered in the UNDC for a three-year period.
 Each session, working groups are created, the number of which is dependent on the number of agenda items being discussed by the body.

+Although the UNDC's goal is to formulate principles, guidelines and recommendations for the General Assembly's approval, it was unable to adopt any formulation due to its members being unable to agree on any substantial outcome.

+Activities

+The UNDC meets for three weeks each spring, operating through plenary meetings and working groups.
+Each of the UN's five geographical groups take turns in assuming the chairmanship of the UNDC and its working groups.

+In 2017, as part of the General Assembly's seventy-second Session, the commission adopted "Recommendations on practical confidence-building measures in the field of conventional weapons" as proposed by Working Group II of that session.